 Have you taken up swimming to keep up with your cardio, or are you training to build up strength alongside another sport?
 If you are already training consistently in another sport, exhausting yourself with hours of daily training is unlikely to do you much good.

-Learning how to incorporate swimming into your training in order to balance out strength-based exercises like weightlifting, endurance-based workouts like running or even agility-based sports like boxing, is key to determining how often you should be jumping into the pool.
+Learning how to incorporate swim into your training in order to balance out strength-based exercises like weightlifting, endurance-based workouts like running or even agility-based sports like boxing, is key to determining how often you should be jumping into the pool.

 4. What are you hoping to take away from swimming?

-Whether you are swimming to work on your general fitness in a fun and enjoyable way, to learn how to swim for your upcoming trip to the beach, or to improve your technique, the beauty of a sport like swimming certainly lies in its versatility.
+Whether you are swimming to work on your general fitness in a fun and enjoyable way, to learn how to swim for your upcoming trip to the beach, or to improve your technique, the beauty of a sport certainly lies in its versatility.
 Indeed, with such a wide range of training possibilities there is an equal number of different workout methods.

 • general fitness

 If it is improving your general health that you are after, then a mix of higher and lower intensity training anywhere between twice to four times a week is ideal.
-You may wish to extend your swimming sessions for a more aerobic-based focus or otherwise incorporate some shorter high-intensity exercises to work on your technique and strength.
+You may wish to extend your swim sessions for a more aerobic-based focus or otherwise incorporate some shorter high-intensity exercises to work on your technique and strength.

 • stress relief